G-Core/terraform-provider-gcore/docs/resources/cdn_resource.md

 Optional:

-- **custom_values** (Map of String) Caching time for a response with specific codes.
-These settings have a higher priority than the value field.
-Response code ('304', '404' for example).
+- `custom_values` (Map of String) Specify caching time in seconds ('0s', '600s' for example) for a response with specific response code ('304', '404' for example).
 Use 'any' to specify caching time for all response codes.
-Caching time in seconds ('0s', '600s' for example).
 Use '0s' to disable caching for a specific response code.
+These settings have a higher priority than the value field.
-- **default** (String) Content will be cached according to origin cache settings.
-The value applies for a response with codes 200, 201, 204, 206, 301, 302, 303, 304, 307, 308 if an origin server does not have caching HTTP headers.
+- `default` (String) Content will be cached according to origin cache settings.
+The value applies for a response with codes 200, 201, 204, 206, 301, 302, 303, 304, 307, 308, if an origin server does not have caching HTTP headers.
 Responses with other codes will not be cached.
-- **enabled** (Boolean)
+- `enabled` (Boolean)
-- **value** (String) Caching time for a response with codes 200, 206, 301, 302.
+- `value` (String) Specify caching time for the response with codes 200, 206, 301, 302.
 Responses with codes 4xx, 5xx will not be cached.
-Use '0s' disable to caching.
+Use '0s' to disable caching.
 Use custom_values field to specify a custom caching time for a response with specific codes.

+<a id="nestedblock--options--fetch_compressed"></a>
+### Nested Schema for `options.fetch_compressed`

+Required:

+- `value` (Boolean)

+Optional:

+- `enabled` (Boolean)

+<a id="nestedblock--options--follow_origin_redirect"></a>
+### Nested Schema for `options.follow_origin_redirect`

+Required:

+- `codes` (Set of Number) Specify the redirect status code that the origin server returns.
+Possible values: 301, 302, 303, 307, 308.

+Optional:

+- `enabled` (Boolean)

 <a id="nestedblock--options--force_return"></a>